peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

-* A CBORObject object.
+* A CBOR object.

 ### WriteJSONTo
     public void WriteJSONTo​(java.io.OutputStream outputStream) throws java.io.IOException
-Converts this object to a string in JavaScript object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
+Converts this object to a text string in JavaScript object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
 If the CBOR object contains CBOR maps, or is a CBOR map, the keys to the map are written out to the JSON string in